emijah/rtmros_common/README.md

  - `sudo rosdep init`
  - `rosdep update`
  - `source /opt/ros/hydro/setup.bash` # it is better to source ROS environment everytime terminal starts (`echo "source /opt/ros/hydro/setup.bash" >> ~/.bashrc`)

+  rtm-ros-robotics software is distributed as ros-debian packages, if you already use the ROS system, install the software packages as follows:
+ - `sudo apt-get install ros-$ROS_DISTRO-rtmros-common`

 2. Compile from source code
  You may have two choice, one is to compile all rtm-ros-robotics source code, other is to compile target repository.